International Education Week 2017

 10:00am – 3:00pm: Passport Fair in Car Barn 210

 Whether you are applying for your first passport or need to renew, the upcoming Passport Fair hosted by the Office of Global Education is the chance to get it all done without even leaving the Hilltop.
-You may sign up for an open slot on the booking page.
+You may sign up for an open slot on the booking page for the Passport Fair.

 8:00pm – 11:00pm: Rangila in Gaston Hall